smithy6/Console-Mastermind/README.md

 # Console-Mastermind
-Console application version of Mastermind game, using .NET Framework
+Console application version of Mastermind game, using .NET Framework.
+Made for a computing science project